adamrothman/Cygnus/README.md

     $ cd Cygnus
     $ git submodule init
     $ git submodule update

-    $ open Cygnus.xcodeproj
+### Style

-Set Xcode to use spaces (this is the default), with 1 tab equal to 2 spaces (not the default).
+Set Xcode to use spaces (the default), with 1 tab equal to 2 spaces (not the default).
+Opening brackets don't get their own lines.
+Try to keep line lengths reasonable.

 ### Working on stuff
 Don't work in master.
 Seriously.
 Make a branch.